popoway/fend-evaluate-news-nlp/README.md

 ## Introduction

-Powered by Node.js and Express, this is a project for the [Udacity Front End Web Developer Nanodegree Program](https://classroom.udacity.com/nanodegrees/nd0011/).
 It is a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
+This project is part of the [Udacity Front End Web Developer Nanodegree Program](https://classroom.udacity.com/nanodegrees/nd0011/).

-The project aims to practice the following skills:
+The project aims at practicing the following skills:
 - Setting up Webpack
 - Sass styles
 - Webpack Loaders and Plugins